US-based Phillips Distilling is shifting the majority of production of three brands to Canada due to the ongoing trade spat between the two countries.

 In a statement yesterday (14 November), Phillips Distilling said the relocation will help it produce “closer to its core customer base and strengthen its logistical efficiency”.

-Canadian consumers dominate sales of the three brands, according to the company, with nearly 100% of Sour Puss being sold in Canada, while Canadians buy 15 times more Phillips Butter Ripple than US consumers.
+Canadian consumers account for the majority of the sales of the three brands, according to the company, with nearly 100% of Sour Puss being sold in Canada, while Canadians buy 15 times more Phillips Butter Ripple than US consumers.

-Sour Puss liqueur launched in Canada in 1998, selling over one million bottles across the country in 2024.
+Sour Puss liqueur was launched in Canada in 1998, selling more than one million bottles across the country in 2024.

 Phillips Distilling said the Princeton facility will continue operate, producing all of its other brands for the US market.